-In 2011 she started working on the Garden of Eden series.
-Like many artists through the centuries she wanted to capture the divine beauty of nature.
-These pictures demanded more technical skills therefore she attended photography courses at Fotografiska in Stockholm.
-The inspiration to the Garden of Eden series came from the well-balanced compositions of the Baroque landscape painters.
-The light played an important role and she wanted it to flow through the various colours of the leaves, like in the impressionists’ paintings.
-Impatiently she followed the weather forecast to be able to catch the gardens in mist, giving the work a soft light quality.
+Like her predecessors, Charlotte Fröling pays special attention to the light in her photographs.
+In the Garden of Eden series (dedicated to the divine beauty of nature), she wanted it to flow through the various colours of the leaves, like in the impressionists’ paintings.
+Patiently she followed the weather forecast to be able to catch the gardens in mist, giving the work a soft light quality.

 Nature is the photographer's primary source of inspiration.
 In her first exhibition, Nature in Harmony (2008), the motifs are all from Falsterbo, a small village in the southern part of Sweden.
 She tried to catch the serenity and the tranquillity of the nature down in Falsterbo with its long white beaches, without any human presence.
 In 2009 she began shooting the Flowering Beauties series inspired by the flower still lifes painted in the 17th Century.
 Instead of depicting many flowers she made close-ups of carefully chosen flowers against a golden background.